slash4/Model01-Firmware/README-abg.md

 ### aliases-abg-orphans-ngetal2.h

-For class 2 language keymaps, such as Colemak, and those QWERTY languages (US, Dutch, programmer Polish) that normally have square brackets on the two keys to the right of `P`.
+For class 2 language keymaps, such as Colemak, and those QWERTY keymaps (English, Dutch, programmer Polish) that normally have square brackets on the two keys to the right of `P`.
 This layout moves the square brackets to the keys between `5` and `6`.
 The key immediately above right-shift is swapped to the left hand,